JosunLP/WebConsole/README.md

   }),
 );

-// In-Memory für temporäre Dateien await VFS.mount(
+// In-memory for temporary files await VFS.mount(
   "/tmp",
   new MemoryProvider({